 Business & Career Search

-Entrepreneurs Edge is a collaboration between HCPL, Harford County Office of Economic Development, Harford County Chamber of Commerce, Harford Community College, Harford Business Innovation Center and Small Business Development Center to provide resources and support for aspiring business owners.
+Harford's Business Edge is a collaboration between HCPL, Harford County Office of Economic Development, Harford County Chamber of Commerce, Harford Community College, Harford Business Innovation Center and Small Business Technology Development Center to provide resources and support for aspiring business owners.
 Learn more!

 Harford County Public Library offers a variety of online resources to assist people during their job search process.

 In addition, Harford County Public Library branch librarians offer one-on-one assistance to job seekers in identifying employment opportunities, filling out online applications, setting up email accounts, saving and printing documents, and using resume templates.
 Call your local branch for an appointment!

 Nonprofit organizations and other grant seekers searching for information on fundraising, nonprofit management, grant seeking and grant writing and related subjects have access to the Harford Grant County Public Library Grant Collection which is a Funding Information Network partner of the Foundation Center.

 Located in the Maryland Room of the Bel Air Library, the Grant Collection consists of a comprehensive print collection and dedicated computers to access these comprehensive resources.
 The collection includes the following resources: The Foundation Directory Online, which profiles more than 100,000 U.S. grant makers; Foundation Grants to Individuals Online; and Philanthropy In/Sight.
 Directories and proposal writing books are also available as part of this collection.
 For more information, please see a staff member at the Bel Air Library.